 What is Values-based learning?

 Values-based learning underpins our curriculum.
-By teaching the children about values such as caring, community, forgiveness, empathy and hope alongside the fundamental British values of democracy, the rule of the law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs we not only create a learning environment where children’s social and relationship skills are further developed, but one that allows them to participate fully in and contribute positively to life in modern Britain.
+By teaching the children about values such as caring, patience, tolerance, humility perseverance and resilience alongside the fundamental British values of democracy, the rule of the law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs we not only create a learning environment where children’s social and relationship skills are further developed, but one that allows them to participate fully in and contribute positively to life in modern Britain.
 In turn this leads to increased academic attainment.

 - My Writing in Year 1 (1).pdf

 - My Writing in Year 5 (1).pdf